hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 "expired", because otherwise it is possible for a quiescent network to never recover (see the documentation for the tipset algorithm, and other-parent selection, for specifics on why this is true).
 This number must also be large enough in case rounds/sec increases dramatically, because reconnect requires a certain amount of time (not rounds) for catchup.
-As long as this number is large enough to meet th requirements regardless of the rounds/sec, and as long as it is fixed in number of rounds, then it will work.
+As long as this number is large enough to meet the requirements regardless of the rounds/sec, and as long as it is fixed in number of rounds, then it will work.

 #### Peer Discipline

 If a peer is misbehaving, the Gossip module will notify the Sheriff module that one of its peers is misbehaving.
 For example, if a peer is not responding to requests, even after repeated attempts to reconnect with it, it may be "bad".
-Or if the peer is sending events that exceed an acceptable rate, or exceed an acceptable side, then it is "bad".
+Or if the peer is sending events that exceed an acceptable rate, or exceed an acceptable size, then it is "bad".
 Or if the events it sends cannot be parsed, or are signed incorrectly, or in other ways fail validation, then it is "bad".
-There may be additional rules by the Gossip module or others (such as Event Intake detecting forking) that could lead to a peer being marked as "bad".
+There may be additional rules by the Gossip module or others (such as Event Intake detecting branching) that could lead to a peer being marked as "bad".
 A "bad" node may be dishonest, or it may be broken.
-The two cases are indistinguishable, so all such nodes are treated equally.
+The two cases may be indistinguishable, so punishment must be adjusted based on the severity of the attack.

 If the Sheriff decides that the peer should be penalized, then it will instruct the Gossip module to "shun" that peer.
 "Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and